Dawitdaniel91/Netflix_2019_Data_Cleaning_and_Preparing_in_Python/README.md

 Using the python opereters " & \ to " , we can filter out the outliers.

-For this case , we can filter out the outliers based on the value revealed by the boxplot.
+For this case , we filtered out the outliers based on the value revealed by the boxplot.
 We fileter out each data <43 minutes muvie and > 158 minutes movies.

 ![image](https://user-images.githubusercontent.com/80365882/233495359-bf948896-9be8-4567-aafd-29b449115d54.png)